How to Support Someone as They Grieve

 My Personal Story

-Twenty years ago, I lost my mom to colon cancer and my brother to a tragic accident that put him in a vegetable state for almost a year.
+In my late 20's, I lost my mom to colon cancer and my brother to a tragic accident that put him in a vegetable state for almost a year.
 He died two months after my mom did.

 After I lost both of them, I did not deal with it.
 I told myself they were no longer suffering and in Heaven.
 Which I still know.
 However, I neglected my feelings of loss.
 The loss of a mother who would have doted on her future grand-daughter, who would give me good advice on marriage, cooked amazing meals, and who would have kept my dad grounded.